 The speaker is the squarish gray chunk on the bottom left of the board.
-There is a small class D amplifier connected to the speaker that can be enabled or disabled.
+There is a small class D amplifier connected to the speaker so it can get quite loud!
 Note: it won't sound good if too loud, so some experimentation may be necessary

-The amplifier is connected to the true analog output AO pin -- this pin is also available on one of the connection pads in the lower right.
-You can tell it's the analog output pin because of the squiggly symbol.
+The amplifier is connected to the PWM output AUDIO pin -- this pin is also available on one of the connection pads in the lower right.